industrial-edge/notifier-getting-started/docs/Installation.md

 For detailled instructions please refer to [using the Data Service](https://github.com/industrial-edge/data-service).

+To make your PLC tags available for the Notifier, add these to a Data Service asset.
 Finally the Data Service configurations should look like this:

 ![3](/docs/graphics/3_DataService.PNG)